syclonefx/SwiftUI-Components/README.md

 ### Pickers
 - [DateTimeProductPicker](/Pickers/DateTimeProductPicker/) Date, time and product selection view made in SwiftUI.
 Showcasing animation when selecting between the various pickers and products.

+### TextFields
+- [FloatingTextField](/TextFields/FloatingTextField/) **Still a work in progress** Custom SwiftUI TextField where place holder pops out of the text field and site about the textfield whe text is entered in to the textfield.
+This textfield also supports multiple lines of text.

 ### User Profiles
 - [SocialMediaProfile](/Profiles/SocialMediaProfile/) Basic profile view with social media icons for SwiftUI